chanwooyang/Udacity-SDCND/T1-P5-VehicleDetection/README.md

 ### Histogram of Oriented Gradients (HOG)

-#### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.
+#### 1. Explain how you extracted HOG features from the training images.

 The code for this step is in `data_collect.py` and `feature_extraction.py` files.